jeffmerrick/typeframe/website/docs/px-88/assembly/electronics.md

 ## Overview

-Here I'll go over how to connect the electronics for the PX-88.
+Here, I'll go over how to connect the electronics for the PX-88.
 This includes connecting the Raspberry Pi, screen, Power Management HAT, and other components like the power switch and status light.
 You will likely want to hook everything up before you start putting the case together to make sure everything works.
 Most of these steps will be repeated later with less detail in the full assembly guide.

 ## Battery and Power Management HAT